liuyejia/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio: My research interests include continual learning and edge intelligence.
+bio: Be Bold!
+Be Brave!

 # Interests to show in About widget
 interests:
   - Continual Learning
-  - Distributed Systems
+  - Robustness of Online Algorithms
   - Efficiency on Edge Intelligence

 # Education to show in About widget